How to Repair a Leaking Shower Without Removing Tiles

 #5 Seal the Shower With Grout Sealer

 You see, the tape can help you keep a steady hand.
-You’ll just need to place two lines of masking tape around where the sealer should sit, one above the groove and one below.
-That way, if you go outside the line, it won’t matter.
+You’ll need to place two masking tape lines around where the sealer should sit, one above the groove and one below.
+So, if you go outside the line, it won’t matter.

 Here’s how to seal the joints: